Property Taxes in Connecticut: Rates, Exemptions, and How They Work (2026)

 Frequently Asked Questions

 Connecticut has some of the highest property taxes in the nation, with an average effective rate of about 1.79%.
-Property is assessed at 70% of fair market value.
-Revaluation occurs every 5 years.
+Property is assessed at 70% of fair market value, and revaluation occurs every 5 years.

 Connecticut mill rates vary dramatically by municipality.
-Wealthy communities with large grand lists (total assessed value) tend to have lower mill rates.
-Urban areas with lower property values and higher service needs tend to have higher rates.
+Wealthy communities with large grand lists (total assessed value) tend to have lower mill rates, while urban areas with lower property values and higher service needs tend to have higher rates.

 Check your Connecticut assessment with our free property tax analyzer.